Places to stay

-Rising to between 4,000 and 6,000 feet, Boquete has numerous coffee plantations which produce same of the world’s best coffee, and at the same time it is full of people who have relocated to enjoy the climate at a reduced cost.
+Rising to between 4,000 and 6,000 feet, Boquete has numerous coffee plantations that produce same of the world’s best coffee.
+It also is full of people who have relocated to enjoy the climate at a reduced cost.

 The condo in the middle of a coffee plantation

-Our home for the next few days is a beautiful condo in the middle of a coffee plantation about 2,000 feet above the city.
+Our home for ta few days was a beautiful condo, right in the middle of a coffee plantation about 2,000 feet above the city.

 Driving around the mountains

-Driving through the mountains which surround Boquete is easy and beautiful.
+Driving through the mountains that surround Boquete is easy and beautiful.
 Easy, because all of the roads make a loop off of the main road through town, thus you can never get lost.
-Beautiful, because Boquete being in the cloud forest mountains and getting an abundance of water, offers spectacular scenes that drive my camera crazy.
+Beautiful because, being in the cloud forest mountains and getting an abundance of water, Boquete offers spectacular scenes that drive my camera crazy.